morinted/ottawapython_plover_talk/README.md

 Just under a decade ago, all three of these things were only available in proprietary form.
 It cost, in US dollars, about one to four thousand dollars for the hardware, a thousand dollars yearly subscription for the software, and thousands for a college education, which can take 1 to 7 years.

-The proprietary software solutions were created for the purpose of transcription, and as such the software ended up being a walled-garden sandbox where you can write into a document, like an enhanced Microsoft Word.
+The proprietary software solutions were created for the purpose of transcription, and as such the software ended up being a walled-garden sandbox where you can only write into a document, like an enhanced Microsoft Word.
 That means that you are limited to only using steno to collect text.

-Steno was probably one of the most proprietary technologies in the world, and it got that way because of its niche use and lower popularity, along with a few monopolizing companies in charge.
+Steno was probably one of the most proprietary technologies in the world, and it got that way because of its niche use and lower popularity,  leading it to be a market with very few companies in charge.
 All that changed, though, when a geek learned steno.
 Mirabai Knight graduated from a court reporting school in March 2007, and was fed up with the whole system.
-She had this technology that allowed her to express ideas effortlessly at uninmaginable speeds, but was unable to use it for most of her life, with software that was severly lacking in features.
+She had this technology that allowed her to express ideas effortlessly at previously unattainable speeds, but was unable to use it for most of her everyday life, with software that was severly lacking in features.
 You can read through all the way back to 2008 where Mirabai had conceived and named what would be "Plover".
 She wanted an open source steno program to solve all the problems that the other software didn't.

 But, she couldn't code.
 Whoops.
-So an apartment ad, a little chance, and a dash of fate later, Mirabai actually met an MIT graduate who was willing to teach her Python.
+So an elevator ad, a little chance, and a dash of fate later, Mirabai actually met a freelance software engineer with a PhD from theMIT media lab who was willing to teach her Python.
 Joshua Lifton started to teach Mirabai Python, but as he soon found out, Mirabai wasn't totally interested in learning to code, but rather just how to code a single program.
 So, they started to code Plover together, and given a little bit more time, Mirabai decided that coding wasn't really her thing, and Joshua started developing the application on his own.

-Within a little bit of time, Plover was born.
+Plover was born.
 Plover was unique because it didn't require a steno machine, but rather just any NKRO keyboard.
 It was a very simple application and over many years, Plover grew.

 # What is steno today?